Quit Social Media (2016)

 These powerhouses of industry control the flow of capital at a level you will never be able to. they secure rights to music and video clips at rates you could never get, have tie-ins to major brands media and celebrities on day one, and are programmed with an endless firestorm of bots and preferential algorithmic treatment on every FAANG product in order to guarantee their success.

-• benjaminwootton 3 hours ago
+• benjaminwootton a year ago

 Isn’t it on the decline yet?